Installation vs Implementation: why go-live is not the finish line

 Organizations can achieve implementation without the AIM brand, but they cannot do so without the underlying principles AIM applies: defined behavioral objectives, active executive sponsorship through the adoption window, observable metrics that go beyond technical deployment, and structured reinforcement at every level.
 The AIM methodology packages these principles into a repeatable, structured approach for closing the implementation gap.

-Ready to close your adoption gap?
+Ready to close the gap?

-Contact us
+Explore the assessments Contact us